-“A project risk is an uncertain event or condition that, if it occurs, has a positive or negative impact on at least one of the project’s objectives, such as time, cost, content, or quality.” © defining a project management standard PMBOK.
+“A project risk management is an uncertain event or condition that, if it occurs, has a positive or negative impact on at least one of the project’s objectives, such as time, cost, content, or quality.” © defining a project management standard, PMBOK.

 - Negative risks are events leading to a deterioration in the quality of project execution.
 They require additional resources and time or reduce the quality characteristics of the result.